TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/uib-brand-css.md

 * `.animate-pulse` - A standard pulse animation.
 Useful with `.status-side-panel`.
 * `.border` - Turn on a border with a standard color and corner radius.
 * `.box` - Similar to border but with internal padding.
+The box class has matching `h2`-`h6` sub-classes that reduce top margin to 0.5rem.
 * `.centre` - Centres blocks within their parent block (by applying left & right auto margins).
 * `.emoji` - Apply to a `<span>` containing an emoji to make it look a lot nicer on most platforms.
 * `.noborder` - Turn off a border